Foster FAQ –

 Will it cost me a lot of money?

 Absolutely not!
 While you are the primary caregiver to your foster animal, they belong to CK Animal Rescue.
 All veterinary care and medical expenses are the responsibility of the rescue.
-We have accounts at several Veterinary clinics covering the areas we operate in.
-All approved vetting will be charged to our accounts.
+We have accounts at several veterinary clinics and all approved vetting will be charged to our accounts.
 We are fortunate to have many great supporters and a generous supply of food, collars, leashes, toys etc. and this is available during our office hours for any foster home to pick up.

 I work full-time/have children/have a busy life.
 How will I have the time for a foster animal?

 Our foster families are varied.
-Many work full time, part time, some have children or grandchildren, some have a house full of people, others are flying solo.
-Rescue animals are also varied and a wide variety of foster homes ensures that we have a suitable fit for each dog or cat or other small animal.
-We ask a lot of questions to get a clear picture of what size/type/temperament/energy level would best fit your abilities and situation.
-We do however, request that dogs are NOT left for more than 4-5 hours without access to relieve themselves.
-Whether this can be managed by your ability to run home on a lunch break, have a reliable family member or friend cover potty breaks or if you can coordinate with another rescue team member to help out.
+Many work full-time or part-time, some have children or grandchildren, some have a house full of people, and others are flying solo.
+We ask a lot of questions to get a clear picture of what size, temperament, and energy level of the animal would best fit your abilities and situation.
+We do, however, request that dogs are NOT left for more than 4-5 hours without access to relieve themselves.
+You can manage this by taking a lunch break to attend to their needs, arranging for a trustworthy family member or friend to assist, or coordinating with another rescue team member for support.

 Are rescue animals contagious/will my pet’s health be jeopardized?

-All of our rescue animals receive a veterinary exam, vaccinations are updated if necessary, they are screened for parasites and given flea/tick preventative.
+All of our rescue animals receive a veterinary exam, vaccinations are updated if necessary, and they are screened for parasites and given flea/tick preventatives.
 However, there is always a risk, even if you do not foster.
-Simply walking in your own neighborhood, visiting off leash parks, vet waiting rooms etc. can expose your pet to various things.
-Keeping your personal pet(s) up to date on vaccinations, maintaining regular wellness checks, providing a good quality food are ways that you can best defend your pet(s) health under any circumstances.
+Simply walking in your own neighbourhood, visiting off-leash parks, vet waiting rooms etc. can expose your pet to various things.
+Keeping your personal pet(s) up to date on vaccinations, maintaining regular wellness checks, and providing good quality food are ways that you can best defend your pet(s) health under any circumstances.

 Will my foster dog be housetrained?